2022 Boston Red Sox season

 The 2022 Boston Red Sox season was the 122nd season in Boston Red Sox franchise history, and their 111th season at Fenway Park.
 The team was led by Alex Cora, in the second season of his second stint as the team's manager.
 The team finished with a record of 78–84, in fifth and last place of the American League East division.
+Total attendance (at the team's 81 home games) was 2,625,089, an average of 32,409 per game.

 Season recap

 The team's regular season was originally scheduled to open on March 31, with a home game against the Tampa Bay Rays, and conclude on October 2, with an away game against the Toronto Blue Jays.
 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between Major League Baseball (MLB) and the Major League Baseball Players Association (MLBPA).
 On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was then scheduled for April 7 as an away game against the New York Yankees, but it was postponed to April 8 because of inclement weather.
 Boston's schedule was updated to conclude with a home game on October 5 against Tampa Bay.
 Although MLB previously announced that several series would be cancelled due to the lockout, the new CBA provided for a 162-game season, with originally canceled games to be made up via doubleheaders.

 The Red Sox entered the 2022 season having reached the 2021 ALCS where they fell two wins short of appearing in the World Series.
 After compiling a 23–27 record through the end of May, the team went 20–6 during June, only to fall back under .500 in the second half of July.
-Injuries to multiple players and roster challenges, including a lack of offensive production at the first base position, hampered the team.
+The Red Sox were decimated by key injuries and poor executive decisions, particularly failing to address a lack of offensive production at the first base position, which hampered the team.
 On July 22, the Red Sox suffered a historic 28–5 home loss to the Toronto Blue Jays.
 The 28 runs set a new Red Sox franchise record for the most runs ever allowed in a single game.
 Additionally, that loss along with two prior losses to the Yankees had a cumulative run differential of -47, the worst in a three-game stretch by any MLB team since 1900.
 The team went 8–19 during July, falling into last place in the AL East and ending the month with a 51–52 record approaching the MLB trade deadline of August 2.